JoshSchoen/vcl-quickstart/create-users/README.md

 ---

 ## Step 2: Create a New User from the DBC User
 To create a new user in VantageCloud Lake, you will use the `CREATE USER` statement.
-Replace and `password` with the desired `username` and `password` for your user.
+Replace and `username` and `password` with the desired `username` and `password` for your user.
 We recommend using `trials_user`, but you can specific any username right after the `CREATE USER` statement.

 ---
 #### What is the DBC user?